emaphp/eMapper/README.md

 <br/>
 #####Introduction

 Entity namespaces are classes that generate statements from an entity class automatically.
 These classes receive their respective ids from the *@DefaultNamespace* annotation in the entity class declaration.
+When not specified, the namespace takes the value indicated by the *@Entity* annotation.

 ```php
 namespace Acme\Factory;